Bilfinger to list infrastructure fund in London

 The stability of such assets, including roads, schools, hospitals and prisons, helped make it attractive to investors despite wider market turmoil, the source close to the deal said.

-Europe has seen little new listings activity over the last few months as equity markets have yo-yoed on the euro zone debt crisis.
-London's main market has not seen an initial public offering since July.
+Europe has seen little new listings activity over the last few months as equity markets have yo-yoed on euro zone debt crisis.
+London's main market has yet to see an initial public offering in the second half of the year.

 BBGI, whose core management team will move across from Bilfinger Berger, said it was targeting an annualised 5.5 percent dividend yield on the issue price, and would aim to raise this progressively over the longer term.